jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 map(url_list, read_html)
 ```

-- This is a very simple problem so it's easy to tell where the problem is.
+- This is a straightforward problem, so it's easy to tell where the problem is.
 How can you make your error more informative?

 ### Solution

 #### Try-catch

-- There are three kinds of messages you will run into, if your code has an error based on the following functions.
+- There are three kinds of messages you will run into if your code has an error based on the following functions.

     - `stop()`: errors; Functions must stop.
     - `warning()`: warnings; Functions may still work.
 Nonetheless, something is possibly messed up.